panrg/path-properties/draft-enghardt-panrg-path-properties.md

 --- abstract

+Path properties express information about paths across a network and the services provided via such paths.
+In a path-aware network, path properties may be fully or partially available to entities such as hosts.
-This document defines and categorizes information about Internet paths that an entity, such as a host, might have or want to have.
+This document defines and categorizes path properties.
-This information is expressed as properties of paths between two hosts.
+Furthermore, the document specifies several path properties which might be useful to hosts or other entities.

 --- middle